WaalkesJoshua/ReduxAndSass/README.md

 ## Future Enhancements
   - Add more color themes as options
   - Create a reviews and comments section in contact me
-  - List about me photos in infinite scroll wheel
+  - List "about me" photos in infinite scroll wheel

 ## Tech Stack Used